isobelcochrane938/notes/README.md

 # 2024-03-04
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember, the code you write today might be read, modified, or debugged by someone else tomorrow, or even by yourself months from now.
 Hence, invest time in understanding requirements, designing modular systems, and choosing appropriate data structures and algorithms.
 Also, embrace the power of testing and version control to ensure your code's reliability and evolution over time."

+# 2024-03-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: Always start with the most important task and work your way down the list.
+By focusing on the tasks with highest impact, you can ensure that your time is well spent.
+2. Plan ahead: Don't wait until the last minute to start a project.
+Planning ahead will save you time and stress in the long run.
+Break projects into smaller tasks and set realistic deadlines for each one.
+3. Stay organized: Use project management tools, such as Trello or Asana, to keep track of your tasks.
+These tools will helps you visualize your progress and make adjustments as needed.
+Also, keep your code organized and documented, so you and others can easily find and maintain it.